citp/privacy-policy-historical/b/bu/buy/buysellcommunity.com.md

-> *The following text is extracted and transformed from the buysellcommunity.com privacy policy that was archived on 2012-05-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120511202241id_/http%3A//www.buysellcommunity.com/privacy_policy.jsp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the buysellcommunity.com privacy policy that was archived on 2012-09-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120920020140id_/http%3A//www.buysellcommunity.com/privacy_policy.jsp) for the most accurate reproduction.*

-# Boston Classifieds - Privacy Policy
+# Houston Classifieds - Privacy Policy

 **Our Commitment to Privacy**